bstollnitz/aml_registry/README.md

 Now let's give one other user read access to the contents of our registry.
 Go to the [Azure portal](https://ms.portal.azure.com/), search for "registry-demo" (the name of our registry resource), and click on it.
 On the left navigation, click on "Access control (IAM)."
 Click on "Add" in the top menu, then "Add role assignment."
 Select a role (for example, "Reader"), click "Next," click on "Select members," enter the email of the user you'd like to give read permissions to, and then click on "Review + assign."
 You can verify your new role assignment under the "Role assignments" tab.

-## Register environment and components in the registry
+## Registering an environment and components in the registry

 Let's register the training environment in the registry: